From booze to bulldozers, analysts scour for emerging market data

 “In emerging markets it’s more difficult (to get good data) than in developed markets, because it’s expensive to run a good statistics office - it does not tend to be a priority,” said Graham Stock, strategist at frontier fund Insparo, adding: “You have to use proxies.”

-Proxies that Stock and others look at to judge the strength of the growing consumer class in Africa - cited frequently by investors as one of the huge attractions of the continent - include quarterly consumption data from local breweries such as Guinness Nigeria (GUINNES.LG) and Zimbabwe’s Delta (DLTA.ZI).
+Proxies that Stock and others look at to judge the strength of the growing consumer class in Africa - cited frequently by investors as one of the huge attractions of the continent - include quarterly consumption data from local breweries such as Guinness Nigeria and Zimbabwe’s Delta.

 “We get more thorough data through going to the companies themselves - not as broad a coverage, but much more timely,” Stock aid.